-Algorithmic collusion can lead to \textit{supra-competitive prices} between the Nash equilibrium prices and the \textit{monopoly prices}.
-Prices that are not supra-competitive will be called \textit{competitive} in our results.
-We demonstrate that even in treatments where no analytical convergence results are available, convergence to competitive prices can be observed consistently with many bandit algorithms.
+We demonstrate that even in treatments where no analytical convergence results are available, convergence to competitive prices can be observed consistently with many bandit algorithms. \textit{Supra-competitive ("collusive") prices}, which are prices between the Nash equilibrium and the joint profit-maximizing prices, only occur under symmetric combinations of certain algorithms.
 We characterize supra-competitive prices via the following metrics.
 Let $(\bar{a}_i)_{i = 1}^{\n}$ be the largest component strategies of any pure Nash equilibrium, and let $(a^M_i)_{i = 1}^{\n}$ be the actions played in the monopoly.
-We define the \textit{price-collusion index} of player $i$ and the \textit{profit-collusion index} of all players by
+We define the \textit{price-competition index} of player $i$ and the \textit{profit-competition index} of all players by

-A price-collusion index of zero captures that player $i$ plays $\bar{a}_i$, and thus is non-collusive.
-Similarly, an index value of one means that the agent plays its monopoly price, indicating perfect collusion.
-Analogously, the profit-collusion index represents the fraction of monopolistic payoff surplus that all agents could achieve in total.
+A price-competition index of zero captures that player $i$ plays $\bar{a}_i$, and thus is competitive.
+A value of one means that the agent plays its monopoly price, indicating non-competitive pricing.
+The profit-competition index represents the fraction of monopolistic payoff surplus that all agents could achieve in total.